Welcome to Yet Another Unitarian Universalist, written by Dan Harper.

 Before I became a minister, I worked as sculptor’s apprentice, yardman in a lumberyard, salesperson, carpenter, clerk in a health food store, and a director of religious education.

-Current professional interests include transition management in congregations, assessment and program evaluation, liberal religious theology, congergational administration, general religious education.
-Unfortunately, I don’t have time to officiate at weddings or memorial services outside of members and friends of my current congregation.
+Current professional interests include ecological spirituality, transition management in congregations, assessment and program evaluation, liberal religious theology, congregational administration, general religious education.

 In my spare time, I enjoy birding and nature observation, hiking and walking, and Sacred Harp singing.

 You can reach me at danrharper at aol dot com.
 If you prefer snail mail, please write to me at the following address: